kelvinbrinham/Equity_Volatility_Analysis/README.md

 figures/ - Example plots which can be produces from the above scripts

-Report.png - A brief report outlining my process
+Report.pdf - A brief report outlining my process

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>